matfallet/Quapth_Initiation/README.md

 ![image](https://user-images.githubusercontent.com/127110867/225286726-b4f89fe2-3d68-4132-bffa-ffa1b4f1312d.png) : Set software preferences.

+*Note :* there are 3 different objects created in this software: the annotation which contains the detections and the cells; the detection which is a mask only marking the outline of the cell; and a cell which is the representation of the whole cell with a nucleus and a cytoplasm.

 ### Create a annotation
 The "Annotation" tab allows you to see the created annotations in order.
 To change the name and colour of the annotation, simply right-click on the annotation and press "Set Properties".
 On the right hand side of the toolbar you see different classes defined by default.
 The classes can be changed, or deleted, some may be interesting to keep, like "None", which shows the unclassified cells, and "Ignore", is the class when classifying objects and the objects are not in the chosen class.
 You can add a classe, beacause when you want define a classe of the cells you need to create a classe before.
 When you select annotation and you click on "Set class", your annotation have the name of the class.